Partnership Goal: Eliminate Traffic Fatalities

 Zero traffic deaths sounds like a lofty goal, but it's attainable based on a few driving principles:

-- Traffic fatalities and injures are preventable
+- Traffic fatalities are preventable

 - A future with zero traffic deaths is more certain than ever with the emergence of self-driving cars and the